dipseth/dataproc-mcp/docs/API_REFERENCE.md

 ### 4. list_clusters

-Lists all Dataproc clusters in a project and region.
+Lists all Dataproc clusters in a project and region with intelligent response optimization.

 **Parameters:**
 - `projectId` (string, optional): GCP project ID